A Brief Introduction

 We’ll be exploring several of our collections to showcase this enthralling episode in Caithness history.

 Delving into several collections helps to inform our stories, giving a multiperspective, layered account of the events with more detail, both textual and visual.

 The records of the county council are invaluable in detailing the response to the snowstorms.
 We’ll hear from the County Clerk, Police Constable, County Medical Officer and County Roads Surveyor concerning their efforts to curtail the emergency situation.
 These reports were produced in the weeks following the crisis and offer a comprehensive overview of the action taken.
 Our Caithness County Council collection covers the years from 1720-1975 and is held as the Caithness series of the unitary Highland Council record.
 It also includes school and pupil records, valuation rolls and parish records of poor relief.

-This collection includes the amazing photographs of J. McDonald who captured the mission to save sheep on Sheilton Farm.
-The papers also include an S.S.P.C.A. booklet detailing the cooperation between the society’s inspector, the police and the air force in orchestrating the daunting rescue.
+This collection includes an S.S.P.C.A. booklet detailing the cooperation between the society’s inspector, the police and the air force in orchestrating the daunting rescue.
 The collection was deposited privately to the archive and includes family papers and photographs dating from 1858-1955.

 The John O’Groat Journal (P953)

 The local paper is vital in providing a myriad of anecdotes and local experiences, photographs, opinionated letters and even poems that bring the contemporary confrontation with the snowstorms to life.
 Nucleus holds annual volumes of the John O’Groat Journal (1836-2018) which were privately deposited as part of an extensive collection including sister paper the Caithness Courier, magazines, periodicals and photographs.